adri-standard/adri/docs/VISION.md

 ## Our Solution

 ADRI provides a **standardized framework** for assessing, communicating, and enforcing data reliability standards specifically designed for AI agent workflows:

+## What ADRI Is: Protocol + Framework

+At its core, ADRI establishes a **standardized communication protocol** between data sources and AI agents, supported by assessment tools to implement and verify this protocol.

+### The ADRI Protocol

+ADRI defines a metadata standard that enables data sources to explicitly declare their reliability characteristics:

+- **Structured Format**: Companion metadata files (e.g., `data.freshness.json`) that sit alongside data sources
+- **Five Dimensions**: Standardized schemas for communicating validity, completeness, freshness, consistency, and plausibility
+- **Common Language**: Precise vocabulary for data providers to express quality attributes and limitations
+- **Machine-Readable**: JSON-based format that agents can automatically parse and understand

+### The ADRI Framework

+Supporting the protocol, ADRI provides:

+- **Assessment Tools**: Evaluate both inherent data quality AND protocol compliance
+- **Scoring System**: Quantify readiness across dimensions (0-100 scale)
+- **Guard Mechanisms**: Prevent agents from processing non-compliant data
+- **Template System**: Pre-built quality standards for common use cases

+### Why This Matters

+Traditional approaches focus on *measuring* data quality.
+ADRI focuses on *communicating* data quality in a way agents can understand and act upon.
+This shift from measurement to communication is what enables:

+- **Agent Autonomy**: Agents can make informed decisions about data usage
+- **Source Agnosticism**: Any ADRI-compliant data works with any ADRI-aware agent
+- **Quality Transparency**: Clear, standardized quality declarations replace guesswork
+- **Ecosystem Growth**: Common protocol enables a marketplace of interoperable solutions

+By establishing both the protocol and the tools to implement it, ADRI creates the foundation for reliable, scalable AI agent deployments.

 ### For AI Engineers